RiieCco/defdev/demo4/README.md

 ![GitHub Logo](https://defdev.eu/ddf/gfx/logo.defdev.1608z.whtonblk.svg)
-# Demo4: Dependency-check and Defect-dojo
+# Demo5: Sonar scanner and sonarqube

 Run the sonar-scanner container from the defdev docker registry ("defdev/sonar-scanner").
 In the pipe-line-script file there is already a great part of the Jenkinsfile and how the container should run pre-defined.